There are several ways to get around Peterborough and the surrounding area.

 GO Transit provides train service in and around Toronto.
-You can take the GO bus from Peterborough to the Oshawa station, where it connects with the GO train system.
+You can take the GO bus from Peterborough to the Oshawa station, which connects with the GO train system.
 The GO terminal is close to the Greyhound and city bus terminals on Simcoe Street.

 The nearest major airport is Pearson International Airport in Toronto.
-Peterborough has airport shuttle services which can take you to the airport from Peterborough or pick you up at the airport and drive you to Peterborough.
+Peterborough has airport shuttle services.
+This service can take or pick you up at the airport and drive you to Peterborough.

 Should I bring my car to Canada?

 Canada Border Services Agency has prepared a guide to importing a vehicle into Canada.
 It is often easier and less expensive to buy a car after you arrive in Ontario.
-Repair parts for imported cars may be difficult or expensive to obtain.
+Repairing parts for imported cars may be difficult or expensive.

 How do I buy a car in Peterborough?

 If you want to buy a car, the best way to start can be to talk to your friends or the people you work with.
 Ask them about their car, how and where they bought the car and how they bought insurance.
 Talking to other people you know who have already bought cars will be very helpful.
-Cars can be bought from dealerships, auction sales, or from private sellers.
-To find people selling used cars privately, you can look in newspaper classified ads or check websites such as Kijiji or AutoTrader.ca.
+Cars can be bought from dealerships, auction sales, or private sellers.
+To find people selling used cars privately, you can look at websites such as Kijiji, CarGurus.ca or AutoTrader.ca.

-For more information on buying a car in Ontario, as well as information on the costs associated with owning a car, please see this guide at Settlement.Org.
+For more information on buying a car and the costs associated with owning a car, please see this guide at Settlement.Org.

-All cars require license plates, which must be renewed every year just before the owner’s birthday.
-To register a car, or for answers to questions, you can go to the Ministry of Transportation Drivers and Vehicles Office in Peterborough.
+All cars need license plates, which must be renewed every year just before the owner’s birthday.
+To register a car or for answers to questions, you can go to the Ministry of Transportation Drivers and Vehicles Office in Peterborough.

-A local expert provided the following information for and list of steps newcomers should take when buying a car in Peterborough:
+A local expert provided the following information and a list of steps newcomers should take when buying a car in Peterborough:

-Every vehicle purchase must be processed at the Vehicle License Issuing Office at 300 Water Street.
-You will need the following information about the vehicle you intend to buy: make, model, year, kilometre reading, the V.I.N.
+Every vehicle purchase must be processed at Service Ontario at 300 Water Street.
+You will need the following information about the vehicle: make, model, year, kilometre reading, and the V.I.N.
 (Vehicle Identification Number) of the vehicle.

 All drivers must have car insurance.
 Talk to people you know, or use the Yellow Pages to choose an insurance company.
 Insurance companies can provide you with free insurance estimates.
 The company you finally chose can give you a temporary insurance coverage letter, which you will need to take to the License issuing office.